Hst0411/NYCU_Parellel_Programming_2024/README.md

 #### How to run the code

-* If you are using Docker, just follow the instructions below

-    ```bash
-    # Build the Docker image and create the container
-    docker-compose up

-    # Navigate to the FP-growth directory
-    cd FP-growth

-    # Remove all compiled files
-    make clean

-    # Compile the program
-    make

-    # Run the parallel code on the dataset
-    ./main -t {number_of_threads}
-    ```

-* If you are not using Docker, please ensure that your environment supports OpenMP and g++, then follow the instructions below
+* Please ensure that your environment supports MPI and g++, then follow the instructions below

-   * First: change the data file directory(data_folderPath) in main.cpp
+   * First: change the data file directory(data_folderPath) in MPI_main.cpp

    * Then
        ```bash
        # Navigate to the FP-growth directory
-       cd FP-growth
+       cd src

        # Remove all compiled files
        make clean